FAForever/fa/.github/pull_request_template.md

 ## Checklist

-- [ ] Changes are documented using comments where useful
+- [ ] Changes are annotated, including comments where useful
 - [ ] Changes are documented in the changelog for the next game version